wacncontent/CustomizeTool/addCommentOutput/articles/media-services/media-services-encode-with-premium-workflow.md

 1. Create an asset and upload a workflow file.
 2. Create an asset and upload a source media file.
 <!-- deleted by customization
-3. Get the “Media Encoder Premium Workflow” media processor.
+3. Get the "Media Encoder Premium Workflow" media processor.
 -->
 <!-- keep by customization: begin -->
 3. Get the âMedia Encoder Premium Workflowâ media processor.